erika-rodriguez/redditExample/README.md

 ### Study case: work with iframe
 - An iframe is a separate page.
 Therefore, if we need to work with the internal structure of an iframe, we need to create a separate class for it inherited from AbstractPage, in which we already paint its internal structure.
-- When we click in login button, an iframe is opened.
+- When we click in login button, an iframe is opened, you can check this by inspecting the website and reading the DOM.
 To work with the ui elements inside the iframe, we need to implement the carina solution for it.
-- In LoginPage class, we create the locator for the iframe component, and we create a method to switch to the iframe and be able to work with the elements from it.
+- In LoginPage class, we create the locator for the iframe component, searching in DOM the <iframe> tag, and we create a method to switch to the iframe and be able to work with the elements from it.
 ```
 driver.switchTo().frame(iframe.getElement());
 ```